-The KING has been graciously pleased to approve the following award: Military Medal 539610 Acting Flight Sergeant Charles Louis Schofield, Royal Air Force, No. 74 Squadron.
-On the 6th October, this airman was detailed to man an Italian Breda gun at Simi.
-He remained on the site for seven days sharing the duties with another airman.
-The gun was in a key position and was attacked incessantly by Stukas, but Flight Sergeant Schoneld remained at his post and fired his gun even when the flash eliminator was burnt off and the sights had fallen off owing to the heat of the gun.
+539610 Acting Flight Sergeant Charles Louis SCHOFIELD, Royal Air Force, No. 74 Squadron.
+On the 6th October, this airman was detailed to on the oth October, this amain was detailed in man an Italian Breda gun at Simi.
+He remained on the site for seven days sharing the duties with another ai-man.
+The gun was in a key position and was attacked incessantly by Stukas, but Flight Sergeant Schofield remained at his post and fired his gun even when the flash eliminator was burnt off and the sights had fallen off owing to the heat of the gun.
 This airman probably destroyed one of the enemy aircraft although he had been wounded in the arm.
 On the first day of the invasion of Simi some Germans were detected below the position of the gun.
 Flight Sergeant Schofield participated in an attack against them and brought back one of the enemy's wounded.

 AMENDMENTS.
 In notification of 19th October 1943 (p.
-4618, col. 2), for Acting Warrant Officer (now Filot Officer) Raymond Frank Denton (1390294) read Acting Warrant Officer Raymond Frank Denton (1390284).
+4618, col. 2), for Acting Warrant Officer (now Pilot Officer) Raymond Frank Denton (1390294) read Acting Warrant Officer Raymond Frank Denton (1390284).
 In notification of 24th September, 1943 (p.
 4248, col. 2), awards of allied decorations.
-In heading preceding name of Lieutenant-Colonel Stephen Alexander Melville, O.B.E., South African Air Force, for "Commander" read "Officer."
+In heading preceding name of Lieutenant-Colonel Stephen AMENDMENTS preceding name of Lieutenant-Colonel Stephen Alexander Melville, O.B.E., South African Air Force, for "Commander" read "Officer."

 Air Ministry, 17th December, 1943.
 ROYAL AIR FORCE.

 GENERAL DUTIES BRANCH.